draddo11/100-days-of-code/r2-log.md

 ## R2005
 Downloaded new tutorials on GraphQL from the react kyeiv youtube and full 4hr tutorial from FCC youtube channel on sql/

+## R2005
+downlolded graphql from yutube and tried t0 fix the the firestone issue with turnout